Lars BERGLUND / Liangbing HU

 environment-friendly than the plastic.

-What does the ‘See-Through’ Wood Offer
+the ‘See-Through’ Wood Offer

-A detailed report about the new material has been published in the
+A detailed report about the new material has been published in

-invisible wood will ultimately replace glass being used in the
+the invisible wood will ultimately replace glass being used in

-architecture today.
+the architecture today.

 The use of glass windows poses a significant design problem

 because they offer poor thermal isolation.
-As opposed to that, Dr.
+As opposed to that,

-Hu explains the virtues of the transparent wood:
+Dr. Hu explains the virtues of the transparent wood:

-“As a natural insulator, wood could better insulate from the
+“As a natural insulator, wood could better insulate from

-cold and keep areas cool in hot weather.”
+the cold and keep areas cool in hot weather.”

-The Journal also explains the potential use of the newly developed
+The Journal also explains the potential use of the newly

-the electrical energy.
+solar energy into the electrical energy.

 The natural channels in the transparent wood, used by nature to